-At UN, Britain to push internet firms to remove extremist content quicker
+At UN, Britain to push Internet firms to remove extremist content quicker

-The leaders of Britain, France and Italy will push social media companies on Wednesday to remove "terrorist content" from the internet within one to two hours of it appearing because they say that is the period when most material is spread.

-UNITED NATIONS: The leaders of Britain, France and Italy will push social media companies on Wednesday to remove "terrorist content" from the internet within one to two hours of it appearing because they say that is the period when most material is spread.
+UNITED NATIONS: The leaders of Britain, France and Italy will push social media companies on Wednesday (Sep 20) to remove "terrorist content" from the Internet within one to two hours of it appearing because they say that is the period when most material is spread.

 British Prime Minister Theresa May, French President Emmanuel Macron and Italian Prime Minister Paolo Gentiloni will raise the issue at an event on the sidelines of the annual gathering of world leaders at the United Nations.